 The DAT Neuro Art Therapy process is designed to work within the areas of the brain that are initially affected by stress and memory loss: they are the amygdala and hippocampus.
 The benefits from DAT are accomplished by using stimuli from color, abstract designs for complex mental processing, and visual /motor movement to help more parts of the brain become involved in the overall recovery process.
-It would follow that Del Giacco Neuro Art Therapy, used in a developmental approach, would be of more significant benefit to those who need psychotherapy and memory rejuvenation.
+It would follow that Del Giacco Neuro Art Therapy, used in a developmental approach, would be of significant benefit to those who need psychotherapy and memory rejuvenation.
 The applications of the DAT approach vary from client to client and therapist to therapist.
 The process is flexible and highly adaptable to each person's needs.
+It would follow then, that the DAT methods may be a hidden treasure to a multitude of clients who experience cognitive deficits and emotional challenges.